Fountain-Coach/teatro-codex-macos-prompt-field-guide/README.md

 - `parts/` — Sixteen chapters (1–16) as focused guides.
 - `quick-reference/` — A concise one-pager for daily use.
 - `examples/` — Example Teatro score(s) to start from.
+- `GLOSSARY.md` — Core terms and symbols at a glance.
 - `SUMMARY.md` — Table of contents with links.
 - This `README.md` — How to use the material.